 If your automation stopped running, isn’t working as expected, or is showing errors, there might be a few reasons for this.
 Please check the following:

 - Did you turn the automation on once you set it up?
 Each automation has a separate “on/off” toggle switch

-- Did you edit your template, change or delete a form field that you were mapping in your automation?
+- Did you edit your workflow, change or delete a form field that you were mapping in your automation?
 If you did, then this may cause your automation to stop running

-- Did you edit your template but not save the changes?
-You need to have saved any edits to your template to have the latest version pull through to your automations
+- Did you edit your workflow but not save the changes?
+You need to have saved any edits to your workflow to have the latest version pull through to your automations

 - Each time your automation runs you will see a record of success or failure, in your run logs

 You can check your automation run logs to see how your automations are running, or check for errors.
-You will find the automation run logs in two places, at the template level or on checklists.
+You will find the automation run logs in two places, either when viewing a workflow or on workflow runs.

-In your template on the automations tab, select an existing automation from the left side of your screen (highlighted in blue below).
-At the bottom of your page, you will see a list of all of the automation runs for that template.
-If your automation hasn’t run yet, you’ll see something similar to the below.
+In your workflow on the automations tab, select an existing automation from the left side of your screen (highlighted in blue below).
+At the bottom of your page, you will see a list of all of the automation runs for that workflow.
+If your automation hasn’t run yet, you’ll see a message letting you know.

-In a checklist, in the upper right-hand corner of your task list, you’ll see the lightning bolt icon.
-Click the icon to see the run logs for that particular checklist.
+In a workflow run, in the upper right-hand corner of your task list, you’ll see the lightning bolt icon.
+Click the icon to see the run logs for that particular workflow run.

 If you have any errors, click the word “Error” to expand more information on why your automation didn’t run.

-The lightning bolt icon will only show up on checklists that have automations configured on them.
+The lightning bolt icon will only show up on workflow runs that have automations configured on them.
 This is an automation’s idle state.